Scorpio's Dance

 Scorpio's Dance is the third album by the rock band Shocking Blue.
 It was released in 1970 on Pink Elephant Records.
-The album was released under the title Sally Was a Good Old Girl in Japan.
+The album was released in Japan under the title Sally Was a Good Old Girl.

 This album continues the band's exploration into country music and Americana with tracks like "Alaska Country" and "Sally Was a Good Old Girl".
 It still stays true to its rock roots as well.
 Despite continuing their growth as a band, the album did not fare so well in America.

 Since the album's reissue in 1990 it featured the singles "Send Me a Postcard", "Mighty Joe" and "Hello Darkness", the latter with B-side, as bonus tracks both on CD and LP.